oxidize-rb/rb-sys/book/src/tutorial/publishing/cross-compilation.md

 ## Using the `rb-sys-dock` helper

 The `rb-sys-dock` executable allows you to easily enter the Docker container used to cross compile your gem.
-You can use you tool to build your gem, and then exit the container.
+You can use your tool to build your gem, and then exit the container.
 The gem will be available in the `pkg` directory.

 ```bash
 $ bundle exec rb-sys-dock -p aarch64-linux --build
 $ ls pkg # => my_gem_name-0.1.0-aarch64-linux.gem
 ```

-## Github Actions
+## GitHub Actions

-The [`oxi-test`][oxi-text] gem is meant to serve as the canonical example of how to setup cross gem compilation.
+The [`oxi-test`][oxi-test] gem is meant to serve as the canonical example of how to setup cross gem compilation.
 Here's a walkthrough of the important files to reference:

 1. Setup the `Rake::ExtensionTask` in the [`Rakefile`](https://github.com/oxidize-rb/oxi-test/blob/main/Rakefile)